-Good quality winter/windproof gloves and overshoes will keep your extremities warm – these are the most susceptible areas to getting cold first.
+The best winter cycling gloves and overshoes will keep your extremities warm - these are the most susceptible areas to getting cold first.

 Not sure whether you have enough clothes on (or too many)?
 Then go outside before your ride and see how it feels.
 Remember that the effort of riding will warm you up a bit.

-It’s a sad fact that the worse the weather, the more likely you are to get a puncture.
-Wet road conditions create some kind of magical lubrication for thorns, shards of glass and sharp pieces of flint to stab their way through the carcass of your tyre and into your inner tube.
+It's a sad fact that the worse the weather, the more likely you are to get a puncture.
+Wet road conditions create some kind of magical lubrication for thorns, shards of glass and sharp pieces of flint to stab their way through the carcass of your tire and into your inner tube.

-This usually happens at the most inconvenient point of the ride.
+Having to fix a bike puncture usually happens at the most inconvenient point of the ride.

 In addition, when you operate them in low temperatures, the gas can cause the head of the canister to freeze, including to your gloves or fingers.
 We say this from bitter experience.